 There are two possibilities of how TorBox handles VPN connections:

-2. The VPN connection is not established yet, but one or more *.ovpn – files are in the ~/openvpn directory so that TorBox can execute OpenVPN with that file.
+directory so that TorBox can execute OpenVPN with that file.

 “Tor over VPN” can help in a situation, when Tor entry guards are blocked, and when even the use of Bridges does not help (the first choice to circumvent the blockage of Tor entry guards is to use TorBox’s bridge feature in the countermeasure sub-menu, not using a VPN connection).
 Without an obfuscating protocol, like OBFS4, the VPN provider sees that you are using Tor.
 Still, he does not see what you are doing and where you are going because the data stream is encrypted, and the final destination is hidden.
-However, it may be easier for a (global) passive adversary to make a traffic correlation analysis on a VPN’s infrastructure.
+However, it may be easier for an adversary to make a traffic correlation analysis on a VPN’s infrastructure.
 Matthew Traudt, a Computer Scientist at the U.S. Naval Research Laboratory, who has been doing research and development on Tor, wrote in a very comprehensive article about Tor and VPN that “[s]ince VPNs are so popular, isn’t it likely that the GPA has already done something to compromise the most popular ones?“.

 Is it possible to activate an OBFS4 bridge relay and simultaneously use OBFS4 bridges on the same TorBox?